Check In

 Printable applications are found here.

-Reservations can be made for up to 4 nights consecutively.
-The maximum number of nights any Participant may utilize is 14 free camping nights in any calendar year.
+Reservations can be made for up to 5 nights consecutively.
+The maximum number of nights any Participant may utilize is 5 free stay nights in any calendar year.

 All reservations are made subject to availability.
-A Family Vacation and Science and Education Program reservationist will contact the person designated on the Free Camping Program Application to book dates based on availability.
+A Family Vacation and Science and Education Program reservationist will contact the person designated on the Free Stay Program Application to book dates based on availability.

 This program is for California residents and their guests only.
 Proof of residency is required.

-Once the reservation is confirmed and your camping dates are booked, we will provide the contact information to book watercraft rentals.
+Once the reservation is confirmed and your stay dates are booked, we will provide the contact information to book watercraft rentals.
 You can then book watercraft reservations directly with a Marina staff member.

 This includes Paradise Point Marina (but not third-party) rentals of pedal boats, kayaks, and pontoon boats on a first-come, first-served basis.